 What are Congenital Malformations?

-A congenital malformation is any physical defect that presents during fetal development at birth after developing in-utero.
+A congenital malformation, now referred to as Congenital Hand Differences or Congenital Upper Extremity Differences, is any physical defect that presents during fetal development at birth after developing in-utero.
 These malformations can involve the hands, wrists, elbows, and arms, as well as the heart, gastrointestinal tract, blood, chest, spine, and legs, among others.

 Congenital malformations of the upper extremities can range in severity from fingers that cannot move fully to a wrist that deviates toward the thumb or pinky, as with the club hand malformation.